unbounded-tech/workflow-vnext-tag/README.md

 # workflow-release

-Expects a Personal Access Token to be set as an actions secret named `GH_PAT_TOKEN` which has permissions for:
+Expects a Deploy Token to be set up for the repo in order to trigger additional release pipelines.

 * repo
 * write:packages